-Mohamed completed his Masters of Social Work at Washington University in St. Louis and is completing PhD in health sciences at Simon Fraser University.
-Mohamed’s other academic and professional training includes; registered nursing and psychiatric nursing from Kenya Medical Training College, Nairobi.
-Upon completion of his MSW, he attended Harvard University’s program in refugee trauma and recovery and awarded certificate in global mental health.
-Mohamed also completed 1 year of clinical addiction fellowship in 2017 at the British Columbia Center for Substance Use.
+Dr. Mohamed Ibrahim, PhD, MSW, RN completed his Doctor of Philosophy at Simon Fraser University in the Faculty of Health Sciences.
+Mohamed’s other academic and professional training includes; Master of Social Work from Washington University in St. Louis, Registered Nursing and Psychiatric Nursing from Kenya Medical Training College, Nairobi.
+Upon completion of MSW, he attended Harvard University’s program in refugee trauma and recovery and awarded certificate in global mental health.
+Mohamed also completed 1 year of clinical addiction fellowship at the British Columbia Center on Substance Use.

-Mohamed joins UBC School of Social Work as an Assistant Professor and currently holds a faculty teaching position at Kwantlen Polytechnic University teaching global health and community mental health courses.
-He has taught at Douglas College, BC, and SOS Herman Gmeiner School of Nursing, Mogadishu, Somalia, in the past.
+Mohamed joins UBC School of Social Work as an assistant professor and teaches graduate and undergraduate courses in health and addiction.
+He has previously taught at Kwantlen Polytechnic University and Douglas College in BC and SOS Herman Gmeiner School of Nursing, Mogadishu, Somalia.